awsdocs/amazon-ec2-user-guide/doc_source/instance-retirement.md

 + Alternatively, if you want to [terminate](terminating-instances.md) your instance, plan to do so as soon as possible so that you stop incurring charges for the instance\.

 **Create a backup of your instance**
 Create an EBS\-backed AMI from your instance so that you have a backup\.
 To ensure data integrity, stop the instance before you create the AMI\.
 You can wait for the scheduled retirement date when the instance is stopped, or stop the instance yourself before the retirement date\.
 You can start the instance again at any time\.
-For more information, see [Creating an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
+For more information, see [Create an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.

 **Launch a replacement instance**
 After you create an AMI from your instance, you can use the AMI to launch a replacement instance\.
 From the Amazon EC2 console, select your new AMI and then choose **Actions**, **Launch**\.
 Follow the wizard to launch your instance\.
-For more information about each step in the wizard, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information about each step in the wizard, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.

 ## Actions to take for instance\-store backed instances scheduled for retirement<a name="instance-retirement-actions-instance-store"></a>